Simple-Pixels/their-story-wp/README.md

 3. Share the unique story link with visitors
 4. View and manage submissions on the story page
 5. Close the story when ready to prevent new submissions
+6. After closing, use "Shop Now" to select a book format

 ### For Administrators